 Whether Georgians are proud or not of Joseph Stalin (Ioseb Jughashvili) being a Georgian is quite a debatable subject.
 However, it’s part of history and can’t be overlooked.

-She released her very first album at the age of 19 called Call Off the Search and reached the top of the UK charts selling more than 1.8 million copies in the first five months.
+She released her very first album at the age of 19, called Call Off the Search, and reached the top of the UK charts selling more than 1.8 million copies in the first five months.

-Throughout her career, she has been listed as UK’s best selling and Europe’s highest-selling female artist in 2006.
-And Sunday Times Rich List published in 2008, she was nominated as the seventh richest British musician under thirty.
+Throughout her career, she has been listed as UK’s best-selling and Europe’s highest-selling female artist in 2006.
+And Sunday Times Rich List, published in 2008.
+She was nominated as the seventh richest British musician under thirty.

-Giorgi Balanchivadze or George Balanchine was a ballet choreographer and a co-founder of New York City Ballet, making him one of the most influential choreographers of the 20th century and a father of American ballet.
+Giorgi Balanchivadze, or George Balanchine, was a ballet choreographer and a co-founder of New York City Ballet, making him one of the most influential choreographers of the 20th century and a father of American ballet.

-Often called Nikala or just Pirosmani, Niko was a Georgian naive painter who reached fame after his death after being relatively poor for most of his life.
-He worked on a variety of ordinary jobs to make the ends meet and painted everyday rustic scenes honored today for their image of the country back in that time.
+Often called Nikala or just Pirosmani, Niko was a naive Georgian painter who reached fame after his death after being relatively poor for most of his life.
+He worked on a variety of ordinary jobs to make ends meet and painted everyday rustic scenes honored today for their image of the country back in that time.
 Part of his works is on display at National Gallery in Tbilisi.

 Pin for later